jspm/jspm-cli/docs/registries.md

 This will enable private repo installs.

+To use an access token, you have to create it on your [Github settings: Personal access tokens page](https://github.com/settings/tokens)

 #### Private npm

 Similarly for npm, we can authenticate and set a custom registry path through the configuration: